Make an Appointment: intake@peoplepsych.com | 312-252-5252

 Choosing to see a therapist can be a difficult decision, but we believe that it is a rewarding one.
 Therapy should be a positive experience from the start, let us help you feel more comfortable with your decision Below are some commonly asked questions by those who are considering therapy or counseling services.
 We know this is not an exhaustive list, so please let us know any additional questions you have.

-Is PeoplePsych taking new clients during the coronavirus pandemic?
+Is PeoplePsych taking new clients?

 How much does therapy cost?